 Next to flowers and concentrates, cannabis-infused edibles are the legal industry’s hottest selling products.
 But even in states where marijuana is legal for adult use, employers, courts, and probation officers can still order individuals to pass a drug test for weed.

-How long will those edibles stay in your system, and how long can it show up on a drug screen?
+How long will those edibles stay in your system, and how long can it show up on a drug screen or drug test?

 Typically, ingesting weed the old fashioned way (inhaling it) can show up on a drug screen for days — if not months — after the last puff.
 That’s because THC, the compound in weed that causes intoxication, is fat-soluble, meaning it only dissolves in fats and oils instead of water.